 6. Rest easier with better security in place

-Proxy protocol makes a Percona server more secure and easier to manage as shown by the now-correct bold text in the following Percona slow log entry:
+The proxy protocol makes a Percona server more secure and easier to manage as shown by the now-correct text in the highlighted line (2) int the following Percona slow log entry:

 # Time: 2017-03-09T22:41:20.195387Z

 # Query_time: 7.039918 Lock_time: 0.038505 Rows_sent: 0 Rows_examined: 1 Rows_affected: 0

 The previous output is produced by the same query (and from the same node) that was shown in The Database Security Problem section, but we can now see that the client’s actual IP address is 192.168.122.1.

 The IP addresses in the process list table are also more useful with the Proxy protocol as can be seen here:

 You can also run grants on the MySQL server with the client’s real IP address instead of just the HAProxy server’s IP address.
 This change is primarily useful to better understand the items in the grant tables during later changes/audits and to ensure that users can only access select user accounts from select IP addresses.